 Fiscal Year Budget

-The operating budget for 2016/17 is $27,065,489.
+The operating budget for 2021/22 is $24,299,180 with a net of $1,200,000 of interfund transfers with an additional $2,839,250 in capital/provision expenditures.
 The fiscal year begins May 1 and concludes on April 30.
 For more detail five years of the Park District Annual Operating Budget and Comprehensive Annual Financial Reports (CAFRs) are provided.

 Public Meetings, Agendas and Minutes